cs1302uga/cs1302-hw02/README.md

    and how to fix it in the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide).

 1. Generate the API documentation website for all of the code in the cs1302 package.
 Host the documentation on Odin using `cs1302-hw02-doc` as the name for your symbolic link.
+After setting up your site, **don't move your `cs1302-hw02` folder until after the assignment has been graded.
+We need to access the `doc` folder from the website**.

 <hr/>